djeada/Statistics-Notes/notes/spatial_statistics/kriging.md

 \sigma_K^2(s_0).
 $$

-### Step 7: validate
+### validate

 Use a validation strategy that matches the intended prediction task.

-### Step 8: inspect maps of predictions and uncertainty
+### inspect maps of predictions and uncertainty

-Do not interpret the prediction map without the uncertainty map.
+Interpret the prediction and uncertainty maps together.

----

-## 28. Common mistakes
+## Common mistakes

-### Mistake 1: calling kriging "just a smoother"
+### calling kriging "just a smoother"

-Kriging is model-based linear prediction.
+Kriging is a model-based linear prediction method.

-### Mistake 2: thinking the nearest observation must have the largest weight
+### thinking the nearest observation must have the largest weight

-Weights depend on the whole covariance geometry.
+Weights depend on the full covariance geometry.

-### Mistake 3: forgetting the ordinary-kriging sum-to-one constraint
+### forgetting the ordinary-kriging sum-to-one constraint

 Without the constraint, the predictor does not preserve an unknown constant mean.

-### Mistake 4: mixing sign conventions for the Lagrange multiplier
+### mixing sign conventions for the Lagrange multiplier

 If the kriging system changes the sign of the multiplier, the variance formula must change consistently.

-### Mistake 5: using ordinary kriging when a strong trend is present
+### using ordinary kriging when a strong trend is present

-The covariance model can then absorb trend that belongs in the mean.
+The covariance model can then absorb variation that belongs in the mean structure.

-### Mistake 6: interpreting low kriging variance as proof of correctness
+### interpreting low kriging variance as proof of correctness

-Kriging variance assumes the fitted model is correct.
+Kriging variance is conditional on the fitted model.

-### Mistake 7: treating all nugget effects as measurement error
+### treating all nugget effects as measurement error

 A nugget may represent measurement error, microscale process variation, or both.

-### Mistake 8: assuming leave-one-out validation tests geographic extrapolation
+### assuming leave-one-out validation tests geographic extrapolation

 It usually does not.

----

-## 29. Computational scaling
+## Computational scaling

 For $n$ observations, dense kriging uses an $n\times n$ covariance or semivariogram matrix.